The Book of Daniel (film)

-The Book of Daniel is a 2013 drama film based on the story of Daniel from the Bible.
-Directed by Anna Zielinski, and produced by Michael Scott, David A.R.
-White, Russell Wolfe and Anna Zielinski.
+The Book of Daniel is a 2013 Biblical drama film based on the story of Daniel from the Book of Daniel.
+Directed by Anna Zielinski, and produced by Michael Scott, David A. R. White, Russell Wolfe and Anna Zielinski.
 This straight-to-DVD drama stars Lance Henriksen, Robert Miano and Andrew Bongiorno.

 Plot

-In Jerusalem in 605 BC, Daniel is a slave who serves Babylonian King Nebuchadnezzar.
-Daniel proves to be a trusted advisor and becomes one of Nebuchadnezzar's wise men.
-However during the reign of Darius, he is forced to make a life-or-death decision to prove his faith in God, subjecting himself to the dangers of a lions’ den.
+In Jerusalem in 605 BC, Daniel is a slave who serves Babylonian king Nebuchadnezzar.
+Daniel proves to be a trusty advisor and becomes one of Nebuchadnezzar's wise men.
+However during the reign of Darius, he is forced to make a life-or-death decision to prove his faith in God, subjecting himself to the dangers of a lions' den.